Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

 If student loan wage garnishment is the nightmare that comes true, here are two options that may be able to stop it: consolidating or refinancing your student loans.
 First, know the difference between the two (and it’s a pretty big one):

 When you refinance student loans, you’re actually paying off your existing loans with a new loan from a private lender.
 In this process, you can possibly reduce your payments and make them more affordable.
+(You may pay more interest over the life of the loan if you refinance with an extended term.)
 Or you may be able to lower your interest rate.
 However, you also will lose out on certain benefits that come with federal student loans, like deferment and forbearance, and lose your eligibility for all other federal student loan programs.

 Consolidating a Defaulted Loan